esse-io/devops-deployer/README.md

 ## Prerequisite

-* Hardware and Operating System CentOS 6.7 x86_64
+### Hardware and Operating System CentOS 6.7 x86_64

 There are 3 disks in machines.
 2 are SAS and 1 SCSI, which is used to install operating system -> CentOS 6.7 x86_64

-* Setup NTP server and sync the system clock on all the machines in your env
+### Setup NTP server and sync the system clock on all the machines in your env

-Setup ntp server and ntp client
   - <a href="http://zh888.blog.51cto.com/1684752/1244772" target="_blank">CentOS NTP setup instruction</a>
   - <a href="http://www.thegeekstuff.com/2014/06/linux-ntp-server-client/" target="_blank">How to Install and Configure Linux NTP Server and Client</a>

-* Install and configure the salt-master on firstbox
+### Install and configure the salt-master on firstbox
   - Install salt master:

 ```
 $ yum install -y epel-release
 $ yum install -y salt-master
 ```

   - Add /etc/salt/master.d/devops.conf on firstbox:

 ```
 file_roots:
   devops: